Java syntax: for loop

-Enhanced for loop
+Foreach loop

-Enhanced for loops have been available since J2SE 5.0.
+Foreach loops have been available since J2SE 5.0.
 This type of loop uses built-in iterators over arrays and collections to return each item in the given collection.
 Every element is returned and reachable in the context of the code block.
 When the block is executed, the next item is returned until there are no items remaining.
+This for loop from Java was later added to C++11.
 Unlike C#, this kind of loop does not involve a special keyword, but instead uses a different notation style.